 - Personality disorder treatment

 Dual diagnosis involves one-on-one and group therapy sessions.
 You learn to identify the condition.
 Next, you understand how to manage it.
 Sometimes, doing so may include the need for medication.

+You might have never received a diagnosis for an underlying condition.
+Therefore, you only felt something was off and self-medicated with the opioids.
+Of course, the results were very short-lived.
+When addiction occurs, your underlying condition worsens.
 You’re now dealing with a co-occurring condition that threatens to go out of control.
-During clinical care, which follows on the heels of medical care, you continue with dual diagnosis treatment.
+You continue with dual diagnosis treatment during clinical care, which follows on the heels of medical care.
 You can enter rehab as soon as you wake up without the withdrawal symptoms.
 Typically, this takes about five to seven days.

 The benefits of undergoing professional addiction treatment include the following: